geoHeil/website-decodinglove/content/_index.md

       items:
         - name: Get the basics right
           icon: magnifying-glass
-          description: Understand control structures and version control
+          description: Understand control structures and version control and also data structures
         - name: Dependency handling
           icon: bolt
-          description: Avoid running into any dependency issues with our tricks
+          description: Avoid running into any dependency issues without all the hassle
         - name: Easy and proven
           icon: sparkles
           description: From the basics of programming to data manipulation to full blown pipelines